 because those flags are always set together.
 After setting the flags the process is

-forked using the internal fork1
+forked using the internal fork1 routine, the process

 is instrumented not to be put on a run queue, i.e. not to be set runnable.